Via Della Lungara: The Walled Long Road of Trastevere

 Description

-Its earliest usage served as a connecting road for pilgrims to the Vatican and St. Peter’s Basilica, while it was still a section of the Aurelian walls.
-As the Middle Ages progressed, the walls of Via Della Lungara served as fortification to some of the most important residential spaces in Rome.
+As the Middle Ages progressed, the walls of Via Della Lungara served as fortifications to some of the most important residential spaces in Rome.
 At the beginning of the Renaissance, Via Della Lungara was one of the most significant roads in Rome, and the neighborhood became home to noble families, such as the Riario family who had a villa along the Lungara (Villa Corsini) which once hosted Bramante and Michelangelo.
 An interesting aspect of its residential history is that even as nobility dominated much of the area, there were also simple, more average homes and apartments in the immediate vicinity.
-The nobility and history of the Villas and buildings that occupied the street is the likely inspiration for the walls serving as such great fortification, perhaps to indicate wealth and significance.
+The nobility and history of the Villas and buildings that occupied the street is the likely inspiration for the walls serving as such great fortifications, perhaps to indicate wealth and significance.
 Today you’ll find many modern and renaissance marvels along the road, including the Porta Settimiana, the Palazzo Corsini, John Cabot University and the Villa Della Fernesina.
 The constructions along the walls of the Via Della Lungara act as a time capsule of important constructions throughout the Middle Ages and beyond, which has seemingly been hidden by Trastevere’s tourist sites and the very wall itself.

 Creator